D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/README.md

 ## Simple Examples

 Simple ML and NN methods for those looking to learn new techniques for stock prediction.
 These examples are meant to be easy to understand and highlight the essential components of each method.
 Examples also show how to run the models on current data in order to get stock predictions.

+ML examples include:
+* Genetic algorithms
+* Gradient boost
+* K-means clustering
+* Logistic regression
+* Random Forest
+* Support vector machines (SVM)

 ## Hyperparameter Optimization

 Full Hyperparameter readme here:  [Hyperparameter Tuning](hyperparameter_tuning/README.md)

 ## Getting Started